fogus/spiel/pyramidenspiel/pungo/README.markdown

 There are tweaks to the base rules that you can use to change the way that *Pungo* plays.

+## Chaos Pungo

+Instead of allowing the opposing player to choose which way to flip to movement die, the choice on each turn can be randomized.
+That is, before a player moves she rolls the movement die.
+The value on the die still determines which coins can move.

 ## Pyramid die variation

 Instead of using a d6 to allocate movement points, you can use a pyramid die as packaged in the games [IceDice](http://www.looneylabs.com/games/icedice) or [Pink Hijinks](http://www.looneylabs.com/games/pink-hijinks).